 Payment of fees

-In the term after your child’s 3rd birthday they will be eligible to claim for free education which is for a total of 15 hours per week (Universal funding for all 3 & 4 year olds) and if parents are working and meet certain criteria and additional 15 hours can be claimed (Extended funding).
-These 15/30 hours are use consecutively and therefore cover the lunch club and afternoon session, although the amount of free entitlement available to claim at Rainbow is dependent on whether you make a claim at another setting.
-For those claiming the extended funding we do request a contribution of £2.00/hour.
+In the term after your child’s 3rd birthday they will be eligible to claim for free education which is for a total of 15 hours per week (Universal funding for all 3 & 4 year olds) and if parents are working and meet certain criteria an additional 15 hours can be claimed (Extended funding).
+These 15/30 hours are used consecutively and therefore cover the lunch club and afternoon session, although the amount of free entitlement available to claim at Rainbow is dependent on whether you make a claim at another setting.
+For those claiming the extended funding we do request a contribution of £2.00/hour (just on the extended hours being claimed).
 If you have any problems paying the fees, please speak to the Manager in complete confidence.
 We will try to help and be flexible if we possibly can.
 Free for Two Funding and Early Years Pupil Premium are also available for eligible children please speak with the Manager for further information.

 Attendance & Illness